 Organization/Institution: This information is preloaded from the institutional profile.
 The Simons Foundation requires the provision of contact information for institutional officials for both pre- and post-award management.
 Please select names from the list of officials supplied with your proposalCENTRAL’s institution profile and click the Add button.
 If the contact you need is not in the list, enter the contact’s email address and click the Add button.
 Note that the officials added here are the only individuals who will automatically have access to this grant if the application is awarded.
 All other officials not listed in the application (including Primary Signing Officials and Primary Financial Officers) must request access to a grant after an application is awarded.
 Also note that proposalCENTRAL’s institution profile is not tied to the Simons Foundation’s institutional profile.
 Officials added at the application stage are not automatically added to the Simons Foundation’s institutional profile.
 Please see the Simons Foundation’s grant policies for more information regarding institutional contacts.

 NOTE: The applicant cannot act as the signing official and/or financial officer.

 - Key Personnel: Indicate up to five key scientific personnel directly involved in the proposal.
 If the applicant can be considered key scientific personnel, please include him/her in this section.

-- Budget Period Detail: Provide a detailed, yearly, three- to five-year budget in U.S. dollars.
-Awards must begin no later than July 1, 2019.
+- Budget Period Detail: Provide a detailed yearly, three- to five-year budget in U.S. dollars.
+Awards must begin no later than July 1, 2020.
 After entering in the budget period start and end dates, please skip the section labeled DO NOT USE THIS SECTION.
-In the Proposal Budget for Direct Costs section, please itemize anticipated costs per program, within the designated sub-categories.
+In the Proposal Budget for Direct Costs section, please itemize anticipated costs per program, within the designated subcategories.
 A program could be, for example, a visiting professorship, a visiting scholars program, a conference or a fellowship program.
 To add a new line item under each category, click on the Add button.

 Indirect Costs in total for all programs should be entered per budget period.